thanushkaPraveen/MSE800_assessment_2/README.md

 ## License

 Distributed under the MIT License.
-See `/LICENSE` for more information.
+See `\LICENSE` for more information.

 ## Acknowledgments